Simply Business homepage

 4. Choose your license level.

-After you’ve received your Dwelling Contractor certification, you can move on to applying for your general contractor license.
-At this step, you have two options for what type of license you want to apply for.
+After you receive your Wisconsin Dwelling Contractor certification, you can advance to applying for your general contractor license.
+At this step, you have two options for the type of license you want to apply for.

-The license you choose is entirely up to you, and one isn’t necessarily better than the other.
-If you know you only work on small one-off projects, then the restricted license with lower financial obligations may be the right choice.
-However, if you know you want to work up to large, long-term projects, you’re safer choosing the unrestricted license.
+The Wisconsin contractor licensing you choose is entirely up to you, and one isn’t necessarily better than the other.
+If you know you work only on small one-off projects, then the restricted license with lower financial obligations may be the right choice.
+However, if you know you want to work up to large, long-term projects, you’re safer with the unrestricted license.

 5. Get your paperwork in order.